stellar-deprecated/docs/guides/anchor.md

 ## Compliance

-The final piece of the puzzle is handling regulatory compliance, like <abbr title="Know Your Customer">KYC</abbr>.
+The final piece of the puzzle is handling regulatory compliance, like <abbr title="Anti-Money Laundering">AML</abbr>.
 The [Stellar compliance protocol](compliance-protocol.md) is a standard way to exchange compliance information and pre-approve a transaction with another financial institution.

 You can write your own server that matches the compliance protocol, but Stellar.org also provides a [compliance server](https://github.com/stellar/bridge-server/blob/master/readme_compliance.md) that takes care of most of the work for you.